MicrosoftDocs/win32/desktop-src/CIMWin32Prov/getaccessmask-method-in-class-win32-share.md

 ---
-Description: 'Returns a uint32 bitmap with the access rights to the share held by the user or group on whose behalf the instance is returned.'
+Description: Returns a uint32 bitmap with the access rights to the share held by the user or group on whose behalf the instance is returned.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '234f44a4-ffff-431d-a973-98f2bd313c7d'
+ms.assetid: 234f44a4-ffff-431d-a973-98f2bd313c7d
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'GetAccessMask method of the Win32\_Share class'
+title: GetAccessMask method of the Win32\_Share class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # GetAccessMask method of the Win32\_Share class